 The grant consists of a stipend of $1,200 to support research and development time, together with institutional research and technical support from LMEC staff through the stages of the digital publication process.
 Projects may be conducted by scholars working both inside and outside of the academy on all topics related to geography, maps, history, and the humanistic spatial social sciences, either individually or in a group (though the stipend amount is fixed regardless of the number of scholars involved in the project).
 The primary author of the publication should be an early career scholar, as defined in the Eligibility section below.
 Digital publications produced through these grants will be published and hosted by LMEC on one or more of its digital portals, though projects will be licensed on a Creative Commons license and further publication, in digital or print formats, is not precluded by receipt of a grant.
 Projects may be conducted remotely, and grant recipients are not required to plan any in-person project time in Boston.

 The Leventhal Map & Education Center has produced numerous scholarly digital publications in a number of formats.
-By way of example, see:
+To get a sense of the kinds of projects we’ve previously published, check out these examples of completed publications.

 This grant program supports emerging scholars who seek to make their own work accessible, engaging, and interactive through similar digital publications.
 Any work related to topics in geography, maps, history, and the humanistic spatial social sciences is eligible for consideration under this grant, though we will prioritize projects of the following kind: